-The Old Testament does record a verse that shows that not all unions were between a man and a woman: “If your brother, the son of your mother, or your son, or your daughter, or your lawful wife, or your friend, who is as your own soul, entices you secretly, saying, Let us go and serve other gods, which you have not known, you nor your fathers;” (Deuteronomy 13:6 Lamsa).
+The Old Testament records verses that show that not all unions were between a man and a woman.
+The following are a couple examples.
+“If your brother, the son of your mother, or your son, or your daughter, or your lawful wife, or your friend, who is as your own soul, entices you secretly, saying, Let us go and serve other gods, which you have not known, you nor your fathers;” (Deuteronomy 13:6 Lamsa).
 The underlined words your friend, who is as your own soul in the Aramaic literally means: “your lover according to your soul [heart, emotion(s)].”
 The word raḥ-ma, translated here as “friend,” also means a lover (in a relationship), as shown here: “His mouth is like sweet honeycombs; his garments are lovely.
 This is my beloved, and this is my friend, O daughters of Jerusalem.”
 (Song of Solomon 5:16 Lamsa).
 For some, it is hard to distinguish when the word raḥ-ma is referring to a friend or when it is referring to a lover in a relationship.
 I believe the context gives the clue.

-The New Testament also has a verse that can be interpreted to include heterosexual and homosexual marriage unions along with men or women marrying transgender persons.
+The New Testament also has verses that can be interpreted to include heterosexual and homosexual marriage unions along with men or women marrying transgender persons.
+Or they are inclusive of both heterosexual and homosexual unions.
 2nd Corinthians 6:14 literally says this: "And you shall not be married men(sons of the yoke) with those who are not believing[mhaym-nin mp].
 For what partnership has righteousness with evil?
 Or what intimacy has light with darkness."
 The words "married men" and "those who aren't believing" are both grammatically masculine; though masculine words can also include females.
 I believe that is the case here, but I will get to that later.
 This verse is literally talking about male homosexual marriages.
 There is a feminine verb spelling for: "those who are not believing."
 If this verse was talking only about heterosexual men not being in a marriage with female unbelievers, then the verb spelling and pronunciation would be mhaym-nan "believing" [fp].

 The following are a couple examples of the root word za-wig (yoking, marrying); so you can see how the words "sons of the yoke" mean "married men, etc." 1st Timothy 4:3says:"And they [will be] forbidding to be married (yoked, paired, coupled) ..."
 Also, Yeshua discouraged divorce by saying: "Therefore what God was joining together (yoking, uniting), let not man be separating."
 (Mk.
 10:9).